romfr/DisableAddToCartFormKeyValidation/README.md

-This Magento extension disabled the add to cart addAction form key validation
+This Magento extension disables the add to cart addAction form key validation